 Two examples of a secondary infection are:

-- Getting a vaginal yeast infection after taking antibiotics to treat an infection caused by bacteria
+- A vaginal yeast infection after taking antibiotics to treat an infection caused by bacteria

-- Developing pneumonia caused by bacteria after having an upper respiratory infection (like a cold) that was caused by a virus
+- Pneumonia caused by bacteria or fungi after having an upper respiratory infection (like a cold) that was caused by a virus

 Reid PT, Innes JA.
 Respiratory disease.
-In: Walker BR, Colledge NR, Ralston SH, Penman ID, eds.
+In: Ralston SH, Penman ID, Strachan MWJ, Hobson RP, eds.
 Davidson's Principles and Practice of Medicine.
-22nd ed.
-Philadelphia, PA: Elsevier; 2014:chap 19.
+23rd ed.
+Philadelphia, PA: Elsevier; 2018:chap 17.